ali-awwad/fine-seo/README.md

 TODOs:
 [] Add Brand globals
 [] Add a youtube video to describe this
+[] Support JSON LD for website and organization

 Statamic marketplace has other paid SEO addons with so much more functionalities.
 But this Fine SEO addon is a simple way to get started.